 To see the Timeframes for Medical Record Documentation Audits click here.

-Watch the Empower website for updates on the Medical Record Documentation Audits!
+Watch the Empower website for updates on the Medical Record Documentation Review!

 COVID-19 and Other Communicable Diseases: Potential Quality of Care Review of Empower Provider Policies and Practices